zinzy/My-Digital-Garden/_notes/* Tools don't matter.md

 ---
 [Dan Russell told Lifehacker](https://lifehacker.com/im-dan-russell-google-research-scientist-and-this-is-1450690468) almost a decade ago:

-> I could reboot my work environment in just an hour or so with a decent internet connection, any laptop, and a stationary store.
+> I could reboot my work environment in just an hour or so with a decent [[Internet]] connection, any laptop, and a stationary store.

 I'm yet to convince myself that is a bad idea.